 Support for fishers

 Fisheries New Zealand understands that there are many challenges faced by fishers, their whanau and the communities they work in.
-Find out about some national and regional services that can give help and advice with health, wellbeing, and making business decisions.
+Find out about some regional and national services that can give help and advice with health, well-being, and making business decisions.

 Changes to your business

 It’s important to remember that there are many agencies that can help to prepare and support your business through challenging times, and help it to grow.
 We have listed some organisations that can offer business support and advice.
 This may be financial advice to help you make key decisions about your future, or essential business skills that could lead to improvement in your current practices, or allow you to grow or transform your business for the future.